s9y/s9y.github.io/docs/faq/ask-the-expert/index.md

 ---
 layout: docs
-title: Ask The Expert
+title: Ask the expert
 ---
-### Ask The Expert
+### Ask the expert

 If this virtual expert is unable to answer your questions, fear not!
-You can get help from a real, live person (often the developers, no less!) on the [Serendipity Forums](http://board.s9y.org).
+You can get help from a real, live person (often the developers, no less!) on the [Serendipity forums](http://board.s9y.org).
 Please use the forum search feature to see if your question has already been answered before opening a new thread.

 Now, let's see what we can do for you.
 Show us where it hurts.